top of page

 He killed a lion that came from nowhere when he was traveling to visit his soon-to-be Philistine wife.

-To celebrate his marriage, Samson killed 30 Philistines, a rather unconventional way to celebrate.
+To celebrate his marriage, Samson killed 30 Philistines, a rather unconventional way to mark the occasion.

 Samson set the tails of foxes on fire, and this action resulted in the burning of the Philistines' crops.